ChronVer/chronver/README.md

   }
 ```

 Now every time you push a commit, the `version` in `package.json` gets updated.
-Please note that you'll need to install the `chronver` CLI globally using the Deno method above or the path method below.
+Please note that you'll need to install the `chronver` CLI globally using the Deno method above or the path method below (recommended).

 ### macOS/Linux